razemanoel/gmake-project/README.md

 **Note**: Make sure the values in `config.properties` match your `config/.env.local` file and that the IP addresses in `network_security_config.xml` correspond to your setup (emulator vs physical device).

-Once the app launches successfully, you should be able to access all Gmail-like functionality including:
+Once the app launches successfully, you should be able to access all Gmail-like functionality.

-- User registration and login
-- Profile management
-- Email composition, sending, replying and forwarding
-- Draft saving and editing
-- Inbox, Sent, Drafts, Spam and Trash folders
-- Label creation, editing and assignment
-- Mail search and filtering
-- Soft and permanent deletion

 ---